National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ## Protocols: A Framework for the Research Lifecycle

 ![The standard project-management life cycle, applied to research, from project start ("Development") to closure.
-Image from JHU [All Children's Hospital](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle).](images/practices/fig-practices-010-research-lifecycle.png){#fig-practices-010-research-lifecycle fig-alt="The standard project-management life cycle"}
+Image from JHU [All Children's Hospital](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle).](images/practices/fig-practices-010-research-lifecycle.png){#fig-practices-010-research-lifecycle fig-alt="The standard project-management life cycle" width=70%}

 Part of articulating an answerable research question is tackling an analysis as a project, which means following good [research-project management practices](https://www.hopkinsallchildrens.org/Academics/Research/Clinical-Research-Lifecycle).
 The general project management phases defined by the [Project Management Institute](https://pmi.org) (project initiation, planning, execution, monitoring, closure) are shown in @fig-practices-022-building-block.